This site has been designed for students Professor Stephen Shoemaker's Extension School graduate proseminar.

 Harvard Library's extensive collection of e-resources can be browsed by clicking on the DATABASES tab at the top of this guide (and at the top of all library main pages).

-To make your initial efforts at exploration more focused and less overwhelming, we've identified some of the "gold standards" in the research areas you've identified.
+To make your initial efforts at exploration more focused and less overwhelming, we recommend you start your immigration-themed research with one (or more) of these key resources:

 Search across the contents of major U.S. dailies, including the New York Times, Washington Post, Los Angeles Times, Baltimore Sun, Boston Globe, Chicago Tribune, Philadelphia Inquirer, St. Louis Post and Dispatch, and the Wall Street Journal.